Jezen5Volk/Transparent-MEA/Altium Library/README.md

-This directory contains Altium library files containing all the relevant schematics, footprints, and associations of the two for the project.
+This directory contains Altium library files containing all the relevant schematics, footprints, and associations of the two for every wafer made and for each custom component on the stimulation board.